johnpitchers/arcade-tribute/README.md

 # Arcade Tribute
 **Built with Godot 3.5.1.**

 A tribute to the arcade classics Galaga and Space Invaders, in 3D.
-It exports perfectly to HTML, so you can play it online before downloading it.
-Requires a keyboard so probably no good on mobiles.
-Sorry!

 ![Arcade Tribute built with Godot](https://arcadetribute.viperfish.com.au/screenshots/1.webp) Classic Galaga gameplay with a few extras.